rochoa85/PepFun/README.md

 The main argument required is the mode, which is *sequence* or *structure* depending on the analysis.
 If the *sequence* mode is selected, an amino acid string should be provided.
 The *structure* mode is selected, various arguments should be provided.
 These include the path to the PDB file having the peptide alone or in complex with a protein, the chain ID of the peptide in the structure, the conformation of the peptide (by default it is *linear*, or can be *cyclic*), and a contact threshold to count the interactions of the peptide with the protein chains (by default is *4.0* (angstroms)).

 PepFun can be also ran as a module within another script to use its functionalities and combine the output with other tools.
-See the Jupyter Tutorial for examples.
+See the Jupyter Tutorial for examples (tutorial_PepFun.ipynb).

 To test that PepFun is working, the following command can be run to calculate some sequence and structural data from an example peptide: